 Canadian Tobacco, Alcohol and Drugs Survey (CTADS); formerly Canadian Tobacco Use Monitoring Survey (CTUMS)

-The Canadian Tobacco, Alcohol and Drugs Survey (CTADS) replaces CTUMS as of 2013.
-CTADS/CTUMS is conducted by Statistics Canada with the co-operation and support of Health Canada.
+The Canadian Tobacco, Alcohol and Drugs Survey (CTADS) replaced CTUMS beginning in 2013.
+CTADS/CTUMS was conducted by Statistics Canada with the cooperation and support of Health Canada.
 CTUMS (1999-2012) was developed to provide Health Canada and its partners with timely, reliable, and continual data on tobacco use and related issues.
 Beginning in 2013, new content covering alcohol and drug use was added to CTUMS to create CTADS.
-Data are collected from February to December (annually for CTUMS; every 2 years for CTADS), using computer-assisted random-digit-dialed telephone interviews.
-The samples for CTADS/CTUMS are selected using a stratified random sampling procedure, and include the population of Canada aged 15 years and over, excluding residents of Yukon, Northwest Territories and Nunavut, as well as full-time residents of institutions and residents without telephones or with cell phones only.
+Data were collected via telephone interviews, conducted from February to December in each survey year (annually for CTUMS; every 2 years for CTADS).
+The samples for CTADS/CTUMS were selected using a stratified random sampling procedure, and include the population of Canada aged 15 years and over, excluding residents of Yukon, Northwest Territories and Nunavut, as well as full-time residents of institutions and residents without telephones (or with cell phones only, prior to 2015).